 STATEMENT OF FAITH, what we believe in

-These are the core beliefs of the membership of The New Generation of Pentecostal Churches-The Shelter.
-This Statement of Faith is in harmony with the teaching of Scripture and its interpretation by our ministry.
+These are the core beliefs of the membership of The New Generation Churches Community-The Shelter.
+This Statement of Faith is in harmony with the teaching of Scriptures and its interpretation by our ministry.

 We believe in: